 DEACON CHARLES ROBINSON (retired) was born in Staten Island, New York.
 He retired from the Fire Department City of New York after 21 years of service.
 He was ordained as a deacon on November 18, 2000 by Bishop Saltarelli and was assigned to St. Polycarp Parish in Smyrna, Delaware.
 He pursued and obtained his Masters Degree in Pastoral Care and Counseling from Neumann College.
-Deacon Charles and his wife Maureen are happily married for 58 years.
-They have 4 children, 10 grandchildren and 3 great grandchildren.
+Deacon Charles and his wife, Maureen, have been wonderful examples of living lives of service to others.

 DEACON FRANK WEBER